 The Optional Retirement Plan (ORP) is a defined contribution plan, sponsored by the State of Florida, that is offered to eligible employees as an alternative to the Florida Retirement System (FRS) defined benefit pension plan.

 With ORP, your university will contribute a percentage of your earnings each pay period so that you may purchase an annuity when you retire.
 You also may choose to make voluntary contributions to your ORP account.
-Regardless of your length of service, you will be eligible to receive a lifetime monthly annuity income at retirement that will be based on the amount contributed, the investment earnings or losses of those contributions, and the type of annuity that you have selected.
+Regardless of your length of service, you will be eligible to receive a lifetime monthly annuity income at retirement that will be based on the amount contributed, the investment earnings or losses of those contributions, and the type of mutual fund or the Vanguard Federal Money Market Fund that you have selected.

 If you are employed in an ORP-approved position expected to last no less than one academic year and are otherwise eligible to participate in the FRS, you automatically will be enrolled in the ORP.
 You will have 90 days to choose an ORP provider company or to elect membership in FRS in lieu of ORP.

 Any employee who is eligible to participate in the ORP who fails to execute an annuity contract with one of the approved companies, and to notify the division in writing within 90 days of the date of eligibility, shall be deemed to have elected membership in FRS.